warniel08/robot_tracker/README.md

 ## Technologies Used

-Primary technologies used include, Ruby, Rails, BCrypt, Stripe, Rspec, Heroku, and Bootstrap.
+Primary technologies used include Ruby, Rails, BCrypt, Stripe, Rspec, Heroku, and Bootstrap.